Shrabanti87/Gooogle_Auto/README.md

 group: grouping of the covariates
 family: "negbin"

 This function fits the gooogle method to the training part of a dataset in data.list and calculate the predicted value using the fitted coefficients from the test data.
 It calls the function `measures.func` to calculate MASE.
-This is repeated for "ITER" number of datasets and and outputs the vector of `MASE` from all the datasets.
+This is repeated for "ITER" number of datasets and outputs the median `MASE`.

 ### Calculate the group selecton measure: `grpresult.R`